 Ingredients To Look Out For the Best Dog Food for Shih Tzu

-There are a few ingredients that should be present in order for the product to be considered as ‘high-quality’.
-On the other hand, there are also ingredients that should be avoided.
+There are a few ingredients that should be present for the product to be considered as ‘high-quality’.
+On the other hand, some ingredients should be avoided.
 Keep on reading to find out, which ones are great and which ones are bad for your Shih Tzu.

 The first one should be protein.
 Within this, you should ensure that it is whole meat rather than by-products, such as brains, fetuses, backs, feet, kidneys, and stomach; Nor should it be a meal, such as bones, tissues, and dried and rendered meat.
 Though these are generally fine for dogs to consume, they do tend to be more processed.

 The most common meats are fish, turkey, lamb, beef, and chicken, but if your dog has food sensitivities or allergies, then novel proteins, such as venison and bison, will be the best option.
 If the ingredients list mentions ‘meat’ without any specifics, then it probably has by-products.
 Protein doesn’t always just come from meat though; it can also come from whole grains, vegetables, and fruits.

 Protein is made up of amino acids, which dogs are unable to create themselves, so they need to get them through their food.
 The ten essential amino acids are vital for your dog’s energy and diet.
 They include valine, tryptophan, threonine, phenylalanine, methionine, lysine, leucine, isoleucine, histidine, and arginine.
 High-quality dog foods for Shih Tzu must contain at least 20% of protein.